chibipanda/docs/owners_manual.md

 The unit does not have any aversion toward public transportation, but dislike the waiting time in the bus and metro station.
 This, along with the fact that it owns a personal vehicle, causes it to prefer to drive itself where it needs to go.

 The unit prefers a 2-seat coupe when available.
 It is partial to lightweight car, and will probably go for the most power per weight value.
 It prefers rear wheel drive vehicle, and thus far has only driven front-engine vehicles.
 It is looking forward to the time when it will be driving a mid-engine vehicle and a rear-engine one.
-It currently owns a hatchback with pretty good manoeuvrability..
+It currently owns a hatchback with pretty good manoeuvrability.

 The ChibiPanda unit dislikes driving larger vehicle (e.g. SUV, minivans).
 This is caused by its difficulty with spatial perception.
 It is very bad at parking, and parking a larger car is a much more difficult task than a small vehicle.

 The unit does not have good balance and just quite recently learnt how to ride a bicycle, an accomplishment that it was quite proud of.

 ### Nourishment

 The ChibiPanda unit is almost constantly on diet.
 As far as nourishment is concerned, it has its own calculation on what it needs and how much it has had so far.
 It prefers almost-no-fat diet, low-carb, high-fibre, and high-protein diet.
 In general, in a day, approximately 65 grams of protein and 35 grams of fibre are consumed.
 The ChibiPanda unit tried its best to not ingest more than 1300 kilo calories a day.

+The ChibiPanda unit usually goes to the Trader Joe's underneath its office to buy some chicken bone broth for lunch.
+This allows it to do 2 tasks in one: hydrate itself and ingest protein.

 While preferring certain kind of nourishment, it also requires minimal effort on its part to prepare it.
 Therefore, it invents a lot of low-involvement dishes.
 Its particular favourite is microwave-made-egg-white omelette, consisting of a cup of egg white in a bowl being microwaved for 3 minutes.
 It will, afterwards, put a topping on top.
 Blue brie is a particular favourite, although toppings such as maple syrup, nutella, orange marmalade, and soy sauce have known to be used.